Sport: Olympic Skeet Shooting

 junior at the Shotgun World Championships for Great Britain and since then have travelled with

-the British team to Italy, Austria, Germany, and Korea.
+the British team to Italy, Austria, Germany, Russia and South Korea.

 What is a typical week for you?